-Once the desired action is selected, a dialog will show up asking the user for completing the executable command line. openSF HMI presents the location of the selected file.
-It presents the absolute path for "external" tools and path relative to \$OPENSF HOME if it is an "internal" tool.
+Once the desired action is selected, a dialog will show up asking the user for completing the executable command line.
+By default, openSF presents the location of the selected file.

 Users can accept the default parameters or can add extra ones.
 Users can also make use of the environment variables supported by openSF (described in section 4.5.1), writing the dollar symbol and its name.